neopragma/help/README.md

 sudo service lightdm start
 ```

-It will default to the minimum screen resolution available on the connected display device.
-To see what display resolutions are available:
+It will default to the screen resolution you last saved.
+To see what display resolutions are available on the connected display device:

 ```shell
 xrandr
 ```

-To set the display resolution appropriately for the display device you're using:
+To set the display resolution appropriately for the connected display device:

 ```shell
 xrandr --output `xrandr | grep " connected"|cut -f1 -d" "` --mode 1920x1080